11% off all orders w/ code

 • Durable: Screen-printed designs are long-lasting and can work .

-Disadvantages of Screen Printing:
+Disadvantages of Screen Printing

 • Small Orders Can be Costly: Small orders can be costly for screen printing how ever the price is the lowest at large quantities due to the initial set up cost.

 • Unsuitable for Non-Flat Objects: Screen printing is unsuitable for printing on rounded objects such as hats.
+If you’re looking to decorate headwear, embroidery is the preferred option — especially for custom hats no minimum orders where flexibility and quality are key.

 • High Initial Set Up Cost: Since each color in your artwork would require an individual film and screen the initial set up cost can be a deterrent to many.